ToucanToco/weaverbird/README.md

 ### Use another front-end

 You can point a front-end to another API by using a query parameter: `?api=http://localhost:5000`.
-This is particularly useful for front-end development, with `yarn build-bundle --watch`.
+This is particularly useful for front-end development, with `yarn vite`.

 > To avoid CORS issues when front-end and back-end are on different domains, whitelist your front-end domain using `ALLOW_ORIGIN=<front-end domain>` or `ALLOW_ORIGIN=*`.